vbharadwaj-bk/fast_tensor_leverage/README.md

 # Fast Exact Leverage Score Sampling from Khatri-Rao Products with Applications to Tensor Decomposition
-This repository contains the code for the paper ``Fast Exact Leverage Score Sampling from Khatri-Rao Products".
+This repository contains the code for the paper "Fast Exact Leverage Score Sampling from Khatri-Rao Products".

 This repository contains two implementations of the